-1. For the purposes of monitoring and surveillance, a distinction shall be made between two categories of exposed workers:

-- (a) category A: those exposed workers who are liable to receive an effective dose greater than 6 mSv per year or an equivalent dose greater than 15 mSv per year for the lens of the eye or greater than 150 mSv per year for skin and extremities; - (b) category B: those exposed workers who are not classified as category A workers. - 2.
-The distinction referred to in paragraph 1 shall be made prior to employment for work involving exposure and shall be subject to regular review on the basis of working conditions and medical surveillance. - 3.
-For emergency workers, the distinction referred to in paragraph 1 of this Article, where appropriate, shall have no effect on the requirements for monitoring set out in Articles 37, 39 43 as long as the workers are not involved in an actual emergency exposure situation.
+- 1. For the purposes of monitoring and surveillance, a distinction shall be made between two categories of exposed workers: - (a) category A: exposed workers who are liable to receive an effective dose greater than 6 mSv per year or an equivalent dose greater than 15 mSv per year for the lens of the eye or greater than 150 mSv per year for skin and extremities; - (b) category B: exposed workers who are not classified as category A workers. - 2.
+The distinction between two categories of exposed workers referred to in paragraph 1 shall be made prior to employment for work involving exposure and shall be subject to regular review on the basis of working conditions and medical surveillance. - 3.
+For emergency workers, the distinction between two categories of exposed workers referred to in paragraph 1 of this Article, where appropriate, shall have no effect on the requirements for monitoring set out in Articles 37, 39 43 as long as the workers are not involved in an actual emergency exposure situation.